All of the great things you should know about Zoe💙

-eager for new events, as well as to learn something new, to play with playful puppies or dogs and kids or just lie down with the older dogs.
-She seems to very good at judging their needs and behaves accordingly
+Zoe is excited about new events; whether that is to learn something new, play with playful puppies (or grown up dogs or kids!) or just lie down with the older dogs.
+She is very intuitive and very good at judging their needs, and behaves accordingly

-adores children and can play with them tirelessly.
+Zoe adores children and can play with them tirelessly.
 In fact, she is an inexhaustible source of energy when it comes to mischief, although she is calming down as she grows up!

 Very affectionate to people.
-Walks and cuddles with people are what is most important to her.
-She is ready to sacrifice everything for these two things.
+Walks and cuddles with people are what are most important to her

 Great food lover.
 She still has the urge to eat as much & as fast as she can as someone will take the food away from her